krahets/hello-algo/docs-en/chapter_data_structure/basic_data_types.md

 - Integer types: `byte`, `short`, `int`, `long`.
 - Floating-point types: `float`, `double`, used to represent decimals.
 - Character type: `char`, used to represent letters, punctuation, and even emojis in various languages.
-- Boolean type: `bool`, used ro represent "yes" or "no" decisions.
+- Boolean type: `bool`, used to represent "yes" or "no" decisions.

 **Basic data types are stored in computers in binary form**.
 One binary digit is 1 bit.
 In most modern operating systems, 1 byte consists of 8 bits.